nikiimisal/Kubernetes_-K8s-_Info-and-Setup/README.md

 - Works with cloud Auto Scaling Groups (ASG)

 ■ Auto Scaling Group (ASG)

+- Auto Scaling handles the management of Nodes.
+- And Kubernetes handles the Pods running inside the Nodes.
 - Used to manage Node instances
 - Automatically adds/removes EC2 instances
 - Ensures high availability of Nodes